The Who: Face Dances, It's Hard and break-up

 Daltrey took a break in 1980 to work on the film McVicar, in which he took the lead role of bank robber John McVicar.
-The soundtrack album is a Daltrey solo album, though all members of The Who are included in the supporting musicians, and was his most successful solo release.
+The soundtrack album is a Daltrey solo album, though all members of the Who are included in the supporting musicians, and was his most successful solo release.

 The Who released two studio albums with Jones as drummer, Face Dances (1981) and It's Hard (1982).
 Face Dances produced a US top 20 and UK top ten hit with the single "You Better You Bet", whose video was one of the first shown on MTV.
 Both Face Dances and It's Hard sold well and the latter received a five-star review in Rolling Stone.
 The single "Eminence Front" from It's Hard was a hit, and became a regular at live shows.
 By this time Townshend had fallen into depression, wondering if he was no longer a visionary.
 He was again at odds with Daltrey and Entwistle, who merely wanted to tour and play hits and thought Townshend had saved his best songs for his solo album, Empty Glass (1980).
-Jones' drumming style was very different from Moon's and this drew criticism within the band.
+Jones' drumming style was very different from Moon's and this drew criticism from Daltrey and Entwistle.
+Entwistle was also unhappy with the inclusion of Bundrick, and wished for the band to return to a four-piece line-up without keyboards.
 Townshend briefly became addicted to heroin before cleaning up early in 1982 after treatment with Meg Patterson.